 You’ve seen why you should stay in an Airbnb and what’s on offer, so now let’s get to what you’ve been waiting for.
 Here is a list of the best Airbnbs in Florence – curated with you in mind!

 It’s all about location, location, location at this third-floor Florence apartment.
 Head out onto the shared panoramic terrace on the sixth floor, and you’ve got exquisite views of the Duomo and Giotto’s Campanile.
 You could spend hours up there!
-The suite has a basic kitchenette, a bathroom, and a living area in addition to the double bed.
-While the sofa pulls out into an extra bed, we’d say this place is perfect for a couple.
+The entire rental unit has basic amenities, such as a kitchenette, a bathroom, and a living area in addition to the queen size bed.
+While the sofa pulls out into an extra bed, I’d say this place is perfect for a couple.
 Four could be a tight squeeze!

 Despite being one of the most popular cities in Italy and having a higher cost of living than most, it’s not hard to find budget accommodation in Florence.
-This light and bright private room is located opposite the Accademia Museum, and there are fabulous views across the city’s rooftops.
-In the apartment itself, you’ve got a comfortable bedroom and access to the kitchen.
+This entire rental unit is light and bright, as well as being conveniently located within walking distance to Duomo Square, and there are fabulous views across the city’s rooftops.
+In the apartment itself, you’ve got a comfortable bedroom with a queen size bed, a kitchenette and a bathroom with a shower.
 Budget travellers will love it!

 Budget Tip: Dorms in Florence start from $10USD per bed.
 They’re the cheapest accommodation in the city.
 Search for hostels in the area!